-- 1. Hold table, counter or wall for balance, weight on non-operative leg - 2.
-Keep knee straight, move operative leg outward - 3.
-Return to start position, repeat with other leg, bearing shifting weight to other opposite leg towards 20-25 repetitions over the course of a few weeks or unless told otherwise by your individual physician or therapist.
+- 1. Hold table, counter or wall for balance, weight on non-operative leg. - 2.
+Keep knee straight, move operative leg outward. - 3.
+Return to start position, repeat with other leg, bearing shifting weight to other opposite leg.

 The following set of exercises are intended for strength gains and are to be performed 2-3x a day.
 Begin with 5-10 repetitions and slowly progress